Abdur-Rahman-Argon/bike-werhouse/README.md

 StackoverFlow-Site [Question-Link](https://stackoverflow.com/questions/72158535/how-solve-application-error-for-heroku-node?newreg=712529d15337450098bfb8ae28c715a0)

+#### Description:

+My website is Bike Warehouse, we we store and sell bike?
+We sell Many brand new bike. when new stok I update it, and sell then delivery.

 ### How Works my Website?

-- this website Work For
-- CSee Our Servises
-- This servise
-- Google login
+- 1st data load from mongoDB and see inventory.
+- stok and sell update when new item come.
+- remove item from client site and server site.
+- add new item sent client site and see server site
-- Customer reset his password or profile.
+- Customer create, login, reset his password or profile.

 # We use Tailwid CSS